 Position: Senior Researcher

-Salary: Our salaries are competitive with peer organizations like private foundations, academic institutions/think tanks, and the World Bank, and are benchmarked for the cost of living in the San Francisco Bay Area, where GiveWell is based.
-We adjust the salaries of remote employees based on the federal geographic location adjustment database.
+Salary: Our salaries are competitive with peer organizations like private foundations, academic institutions/think tanks, and the World Bank.
+We adjust the salaries of remote employees using a tier system.
+Our pay for this role:

 Flexibility: We support and encourage flexible working, including flexible hours, regular work-from-home days, part-time work patterns, and periodic remote-work stints.
 The majority of our staff, including senior management, work flexibly in one way or another.

 Visa sponsorship: We can sponsor work visas.
 However, please be aware that processing times can be much longer than usual right now and are subject to specific country circumstances.
 Currently, international remote work is possible.